CarmineOptions/konoha/docs/src/upgrades.md

 - Only passed proposals can be applied.
 - Each proposal can only be applied once.

-## Events

-The upgrades component emits an `Upgraded` event when a proposal is successfully applied, including the proposal ID and upgrade type.

 ## Usage

-Upgrades are typically initiated through the governance process:

-1. A proposal is submitted (see [Proposals](./proposals.md)).
+1. A proposal is submitted and voted on (see [Proposals](./proposals.md)).
-2. The community votes on the proposal.
-3. If the proposal passes, anyone can call `apply_passed_proposal` to execute the upgrade.
+2. If the proposal passes, anyone can call `apply_passed_proposal` to execute the upgrade.
+3. The system emits an `Upgraded` event when a proposal is successfully applied.